SteelCompendium/data-rules-md-dse/Abilities/Talent/5th-Level Features/Hypersonic.md

     effect: You teleport to a square on the opposite side of the area before making the power roll.
   - roll: Power Roll + Reason
-    t1: 12 sonic damage
+    tier1: 12 sonic damage
-    t2: 18 sonic damage
+    tier2: 18 sonic damage
-    t3: 24 sonic damage
+    tier3: 24 sonic damage
-  - effect: If you obtain a tier 2 outcome or better, you are slowed until the end of your turn and each target is slowed until the end of their turn.
+  - name: Strained
-    name: Strained
+    effect: If you obtain a tier 2 outcome or better, you are slowed until the end of your turn and each target is slowed until the end of their turn.
 ```